 The formation of SVs is influenced by inherited, acquired, and environmental factors that together shape the (epi-)genomic architecture.
 For example, we found recently that in prostate cancer, an age-dependent hormone-driven mechanism leads to gross differences in the formation and type of SVs found in early versus late-onset cancer patients (Figure 1; Weischenfeldt et al. Cancer Cell).
 Moreover, we also found that pediatric brain tumors are frequently caused by a cancer-predisposing germline mutation in TP53 that results in complex whole-chromosome ‘shattering’ events (Rausch et al., Cell).

-More generally, SVs can have widespread effects on the genome, either by e.g. the homozygous loss or amplification of genes, or by bringing together two distant genes to form fusion gene rearrangements with tumorigenic potential, such as BCR-ABL1, IGH-MYC, TMPRSS2-ERG, EML4-ALK.
-SVs can also cause effects in cis, for example, by disrupting or altering hard-wired gene regulatory networks (Weischenfeldt et al, Nat Rev Genet).
-We recently developed a computational method termed CESAM (cis-expression structural alteration mapping) to identify functional consequences of SVs on gene expression in cis.
-Using this method, we performed analysis across multiple tumor types which led us to further uncover a mechanism by which distant lineage specific enhancers get translocated and positioned in front of normally silenced oncogenes, leading to their high-level upregulation, a mechanism termed Enhancer Hijacking (Figure 2; Weischenfeldt et al, Nat Genet, 2016).
+A recurrent observation we made was the importance of chromatin organization and the epigenetic landscape in determining where breakpoints occur (Gerhaüser et al, Cancer Cell, 2018; Rheinbay et al, Nature, 2020).
+Most SVs occur outside of the protein-coding regions of the genome, but we found that SVs can have a drastic consequence on the 3D chromatin conformation (Figure 3A) and that this can directly impact nearby gene expression, for example, by disrupting or altering hard-wired gene regulatory networks (Weischenfeldt et al, Nat Rev Genet, 2013).
+We developed a computational method termed CESAM (cis-expression structural alteration mapping) to identify the functional consequences of SVs on nearby gene expression.
+Using this method, we have performed analyses across multiple tumor types which led us to further uncover mechanisms by which distant lineage-specific enhancers get translocated and positioned in front of normally silenced oncogenes, leading to their high-level upregulation, a mechanism termed Enhancer Hijacking (Figure 3B; Weischenfeldt et al, Nat Genet, 2017; Northcott et al, Nature, 2017; Rheinbay et al, Nature, 2020).
+Our ongoing analyses using chromatin conformation capture methodologies and computational approaches are uncovering novel and unexpected mechanisms by which alterations in the 3D chromatin organization impact gene regulation.

 Current and future research